lw8192/Red-Team-Dev/Assembly/README.md

     (gdb) info register eip    #see address of EIP (Instruction Pointer)
     (gdb) x/x $eip    #see address EIP contains in hex.
 This is the next instruction to be executed.
     (gdb) disas main      #Dump assembler code for function main

+Default size of a single unit - 4 byte unit - word.
+You can change size display with region symbols, appended to end of a format letter.
+2 bytes - short / halfword.
+4 bytes - double word / DWORD.

+       b A single byte
+       h A halfword or short, which is two bytes in size w A word, which is four bytes in size g A giant, which is eight bytes in size
+Examples:

+     (gdb) x/4xb $eip       #View memory starting at EIP in 4 groupings of 1 byte, all in hex.
+     (gdb) x/8xb $eip       #View memory starting at EIP in 8 groupings of 1 byte, all in hex.
+     (gdb) x/2xh $eip       #View memory starting at EIP in 2 groupings of a halfword, all in hex.